Skinadi/BillsManager/README.md

 * Java 8

 ## Setup
-For now the best and the only way is: download files, libraries (JDBC PostgreSQL driver, Hibernate), download PostgreSQL database, install and configure with hibernate.cfg.xml and run Main.java
+ If you want use application just download jar file from releases and run it.
+If you want to modify app you have to: download files, libraries (JDBC PostgreSQL driver, Hibernate), download PostgreSQL database, install and configure with hibernate.cfg.xml and run Main.java.

 ## Features
 List of features ready and TODOs for future development